Professor George Rzevski is an academic, entrepreneur and consultant, based in London, UK.

-He is Emeritus Professor, Centre for Complexity and Design, The Open University, Milton Keynes, UK and Executive Chairman, Multi-Agent Technology Ltd, London, Helsinki, Moscow and Samara.
+He is Emeritus Professor, Centre for Complexity and Design, The Open University, Milton Keynes, UK and Managing Director, Digital Ecosystems Ltd, London, Helsinki, Moscow, Samara, Singapore, Colombo.

 Until his retirement in1999, George was Professor in Department of Design and Innovation at The Open University, Milton Keynes, where he was Director, Centre for the Design of Intelligent Systems.
 His Centre was well funded by grants from government and industry and his Department was rated 5 out of 5 in the two UK Research Assessment Exercises.
 As a tribute to his successful research career, the University established “The George Rzevski Complexity Science Laboratory”.